567

 – Laikoni

-Jan 18, 2017 at 11:53
+Commented Jan 18, 2017 at 11:53

-• \$\begingroup\$ Okay, thanks for the suggestion. @Laikoni \$\endgroup\$ Jan 18, 2017 at 11:55
+• \$\begingroup\$ Okay, thanks for the suggestion. @Laikoni \$\endgroup\$ Commented Jan 18, 2017 at 11:55

-• \$\begingroup\$ The way we identify duplicates on this site is to ask "Can answers from one question be copied over to the other with little or no modification and still be competitive?" \$\endgroup\$ Jan 19, 2017 at 7:09
+• \$\begingroup\$ The way we identify duplicates on this site is to ask "Can answers from one question be copied over to the other with little or no modification and still be competitive?" \$\endgroup\$ Commented Jan 19, 2017 at 7:09

-• \$\begingroup\$ @trich Seems legit, but those two question have quite of a difference, and second, I have came up to this idea all by myself, and being tagged as dupe, seems a tad unfair. \$\endgroup\$ Jan 19, 2017 at 12:12
+• \$\begingroup\$ @trich Seems legit, but those two question have quite of a difference, and second, I have came up to this idea all by myself, and being tagged as dupe, seems a tad unfair. \$\endgroup\$ Commented Jan 19, 2017 at 12:12

 • 2

 \$\begingroup\$ Being marked as duplicate doesn't mean "This is a bad challenge", it just means "This challenge has already been posted".
-This is a good challenge idea, but we only host each challenge once, so that all the answers are in one place. \$\endgroup\$ Jan 19, 2017 at 13:42
+This is a good challenge idea, but we only host each challenge once, so that all the answers are in one place. \$\endgroup\$ Commented Jan 19, 2017 at 13:42

 -2